Color Analysis : How do colors affect your look?

 SUMMER COLORS are soft, muted and toned (grey added to the pure color forms) ;

 AUTUMN COLORS are golden and earthy, has shades and tones (black and grey added to pure color forms)

-The thing with universal colors is that they don’t look terrible on anyone, but they may not be your most flattering colors either!
-So, if you’re looking for a color that won’t be bad for anyone, for a uniform, or bridesmaid dress or the like, then you can choose universal colors.
+The universal colors don’t look terrible on anyone, but they may not be your most flattering colors, either!
+So, if you’re looking for a color that won’t be bad for anyone for a uniform, bridesmaid dress, etc., you can choose universal colors.

 Universal colors are : charcoal brown/taupe, navy, watermelon red, jade green, turquoise, teal, cobalt blue, deep periwinkle, medium purple, warm pink, stone gray and soft white.

-To understand your skin temperature, you can hold a white paper next to your face (in natural light): if your skin appears gray, pink or blueish, then you are COOL; if it appears yellowish or peachy, then you are WARM.
+If your skin appears gray, pink, or blueish, then you are COOL; if it appears yellowish or peachy, then you are WARM.

-Seasonal Color Analysis consists of four, 12 0r 16 categories depending on which theory is used.
+Seasonal Color Analysis consists of 4 to 16 categories depending on which theory is used.
 Each category has its matching color palette.
-Primary Seasonal Color Analysis represents 4 seasons while Flow Seasonal Color Analysis represents 12 or 16 color categories.
+Primary Seasonal Color Analysis represents 4 seasons; while Flow Seasonal Color Analysis represents 12 or 16 color categories.